What is the Build Back Smarter project?

 - better resilience and ability to meet future challenges

 - reduced demand on centralised electricity and water networks

 The project’s objectives

-The Build Back Smarter project is trying to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.
+The Build Back Smarter pilot project was a way to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.

-We realise the repair process is already complex with many parties involved.
-An important aim of the project is to identify and address the barriers to upgrading homes during earthquake repairs, so that the demonstration can be scaled up and used city-wide.
+The pilot project aimed to identify and address the barriers to upgrading homes during earthquake repairs, so that the demonstration can be scaled up and used city-wide.

-We also want to build resilience into the repaired houses so that they are better able to meet future challenges such as resource scarcity, and climate change.
+By including upgrades at the time of repair, we believe Christchurch homes will be more resilient and better able to meet future challenges such as resource scarcity and climate change.
 Through doing this we want to provide homes which cost less to run and reduce demand on centralised electricity and water networks.